-XIV.D.3.
-The Referee will then bow out the competitors and award the winner by declaring Chung sung or Hong sung.
+XIV.D.
+After the corner judges' votes are tabulated, the Referee will bow out the competitors and award the winner by declaring Chung sung or Hong sung.

 XIV.E.
 The decision of superiority will be made in the following manner: